hklchung/GAN-GenerativeAdversarialNetwork/README.md

 3. Change optimiser from RMSProp to Adam
 4. Try various kinds of noise sampling, e.g. uniform sampling
 5. Soft labelling
+6. Separate batches of real and fake images when training discriminator
 </p>
 </details>